kennygrant/bestiary/errors.md

 ## Stack traces on errors

 If you want to get a stack trace at the point of error which is not a panic, you can use the runtime package to determine the caller.
 You can also use the unofficial [go-errors](https://github.com/go-errors/errors) package to record the stack trace.
 Finally, if you don't mind dumping a stack trace to stderr and terminating the program, you can panic.
+This is useful for debugging but less so in production programs.

 ## Recovering from a panic

 You should recover within a **deferred function** to recover from a [panic](https://blog.golang.org/defer-panic-and-recover).
 Without a defer to make sure the recover executes last, recover will return nil and have no other effect.
-If the current goroutine is in a panic, a call to recover will capture the value given in panic, and swallow it.
 For example this will not work:

 ```go
 func p() {